-The cultivation operation will draw water from a proposed groundwater well (shown on Figure 2) which is planned to be drilled over 100 feet deep.
-There will be up to 100,000 gallons of storage on site of rigid water tanks plus the rainwater catchment/storage pond.
+The cultivation operation will draw water from two existing groundwater wells (shown on Figure 2) which is drilled to a depth of 100 feet on APN 019-750-017-000 with a production rate of 20 gallons per minute.
+A well drilled in March of 2022 on APN 019-750-013-000 reached a depth of 200 ft and has a production rate of 20 gallons per minute.
+There will be up to 100,000 gallons of storage on site of rigid water tanks plus the rainwater catchment/storage pond, that has an estimated capacity of 1.3 million gallons.
 The pond will store water from the proposed rainwater catchment system and well water that is captured in order to mitigate the impact of drawing water from a groundwater well during the summer months.
 The pond will then fill the rigid storage tanks which will directly serve cultivation needs.

 The proposed rainwater catchment system will provide additional water supply and limit groundwater extraction during the dry season.
 The rainwater catchment system is planned to be installed onto the proposed nursery greenhouse, and multi-use building and feed into a rainwater catchment pond.
 The nursery greenhouse structure consists of 6,000 square feet, while the multi-use building is up to 10,000 square feet.
-The rainwater catchment system is planned up to 16,000 square feet.
+In addition, the rainwater pond itself is an estimated 21,780 square feet and the total surface area of the canopy greenhouses is 33,560 sf.
+The rainwater catchment system is planned up to collect rainwater on 71,340square feet.